Seneca-Scholars/SS-Status-C6/status.md

+##07/14/25
+Today, I am done with my Zodiac/Hogwarts site.
+Is it complete?
+Well it functions on a basic level, but it is time to pivot and incorporate what I have been learning with CSS.
+Also, it seems like everyone else is aiming for more engaging programs, so I need to lock in.
+Being surrounded by smart individuals is a blessing because it pushes you to aim for the stars.
+This weekend I enjoyed attending my friend's birthday BBQ.
+I also forgot I had a graduation to attend that same day, so I went to the graduation first, saw my cousins who I had not seen in at least a year, and then the graduation.
+I am going to try and scrap up an idea for a program today and incorporate both CSS and HTML while my sister, Simona, does my hair for the first time.
+Excited to bond with her, she does not think I am cool, but she forgets who MADE her.

 ## 07/11/25
 I pivoted fromt HTML to CSS today.
 The two languages go hand in hand, and so far so good.
 We had a pretty short work day and Nell took us out for Fun Friday.
 I got some tacos from the Daley food truck and then we went to the Shedd Aquarium.
 I have not been in years so it was an enjoyable experience.
 I have my close friend, Melat's, birthday bbq to attend tomorrow so I am excited.
 What I am not excited for is missing tomorrow's church service as it is a big holiday.
 Taking these morning weekend courses with Code Path have prohibitted me from attending church all summer, and honestly I don't know if this trade off is worth it.

 ## 07/10/25
 We worked independently today and I dove into more of HTML.
 I am in the process of creating a site that takes the user's input and